-VI.F.3.a) Clinical and educational work periods for residents must not exceed 24 hours of continuous scheduled clinical assignments.
-(Core)

-VI.F.3.a).(1) Up to four hours of additional time may be used for activities related to patient safety, such as providing activities related to patient safety, such as providing effective transitions of care, and/or resident education.
-Additional patient care responsibilities must not be assigned to a resident during this time.
-(Core)
+VI.F.3.a) Clinical and educational work periods for residents must not exceed 24 hours of continuous scheduled clinical assignments. ^(Core) VI.F.3.a).(1) Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or resident education.
+Additional patient care responsibilities must not be assigned to a resident during this time. ^(Core)